DreaMeat/kozmikgunce/README.md

 # Kozmik Günce Blog

-This is the GitHub repository of the science blog [http://kozmikgunce.com](Kozmik Günce).
-The blog is in Turkish, created with [http://jekyllrb.com/](Jekyll) and uses the [http://jekyllthemes.org/themes/minimal-mistakes/](Minimal Mistakes) theme as a basis.
+This is the GitHub repository of the science blog [Kozmik Günce](http://kozmikgunce.com).
+The blog is in Turkish, created with [Jekyll](http://jekyllrb.com/) and uses the [Minimal Mistakes](http://jekyllthemes.org/themes/minimal-mistakes/) theme as a basis.